This post contains affiliate links. Please see our disclosure policy.

 Walking | This is a personal favorite!
 Power walking is a great low-impact cardio exercise that is gentle on the joints and helps improve balance and coordination.
 You can even add a walking pad into your weekday routine to walk while you work.
 (I walk at 1 mph while I work on my computer.) |

-Swimming | While it’s not always easy to get to a pool, swimming is a fantastic form of low-impact aerobic exercise that provides whole-body workout, strengthens muscles and joints, and enhances cardiovascular fitness.
+Swimming | While it’s not always easy to get to a pool, swimming is a fantastic form of low-impact aerobic exercise (and one of the best cardio workouts for weight loss) that provides a whole-body workout, strengthens muscles and joints, and enhances cardiovascular fitness.
 Follow this beginner’s guide to swimming to get started. |

 Cycling | Gaining in popularity, cycling on a stationary bike or outdoors on level terrain (low resistance) provides a low-impact workout that improves cardiovascular endurance and strengthens the leg muscles. |